shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ### Migration test

-In order to test our example migration `Migration1611740369ExampleDescription`, we create a new test called `Migration1611740369ExampleDescriptionTest` which extends from the PHPUnit `TestCase`.
-We use the `KernelTestBehaviour` trait since we need our database connection from the container.
+In order to test the example migration `Migration1611740369ExampleDescription`, create a new test called `Migration1611740369ExampleDescriptionTest`, which extends from the PHPUnit `TestCase`.
+Use the `KernelTestBehaviour` trait since you need the database connection from the container.

 This is an example for a migration test: